yxwu21/pGM3P-24/README.md

 <h1 align="center"><strong>pGM-Tri24</strong></h1>

 The source code for the paper "Automated Refinement of Property-Specific Polarizable Gaussian Multipole Water Models Using Bayesian Black Box Optimization".
-Our code is implemented using SMAC and all experiments are run through the cluster job scheduler `slurm`.
+Our code is implemented using SMAC, and all experiments are executed through the cluster job scheduler slurm.

 ## File Structures